slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Based on other opportunities I am looking at, I feel xxx,xxx,xxx.xx is a fair number for what I can bring to ______.
 [12%-15% above the offer is optimal.
 Higher, and you risk insulting them or pricing yourself out of the job.
 Lower and you could be leaving money on the table.]
 If you can match that I am ready to sign today and will give my notice tomorrow.
 [This is the most important part.
 Present a slam dunk and dare them not to take it.
 You are coming over the top with enthusiasm; it’s a power play and almost always pays off.]
 I look forward to your response.
 [Power play; leave them with good vibes.]

++ Cold call all owners to rent.
+8 said yes.
+Then auction!
-- First establish a baseline — use Google.
++ First establish a baseline — use Google.
 Ask if they will match advertised prices from a competitor.
++ how much would i have to pay to close this deal now
++ how to say no to an interview: i think i said already everything about that subject.
++ how to say no to something else: i think i did already what i can do.
++ how to say no: When processing a «yes» or «no» to a request, don’t forget about your third option: negotiation.
++ irritation -> challenge people to make something that they don’t want to do. agitation -> challenge people to make something that they want to do. agitate more than irritate.
++ Marketing signals excess production.
++ Negotiate contracts in minute detail on the front end so that you aren’t negotiating after work is done, investments are made, and you have no bargaining power.
+This is especially important if the relationship between people is important as it avoids conflict later on.
++ smart partners negotiate fair deals because they know that lopsided deals are fragile and that most value accumulates in long term trust relationships. you can tell a lot about a potential partner by their opening offer. (naval)
++ The more influence somebody is the more they use we / plural pronouns.
++ Unexpressed feelings never die.
+Releasing pressure is different from venting.
++ Women buy male-targeted products; men rarely buy female-targeted ones.
-«What is your best out the door price?» «Will you do that -10%?» «If you reach my price, I will buy today.» «I am on the phone with xxxx; they have this advertised for $xxxx.
++ «I am on the phone with xxxx; they have this advertised for $xxxx.
 Can you beat that?» «If I buy here, will you throw in xxxx?» «What if I pay cash?» «Okay, thank you.
 It’s helpful to know where you stand.
 I am going to check out a couple of your competitors and will be back if it makes sense.» WALK AWAY.
-- Unexpressed feelings never die.
-Releasing pressure is different from venting.
-- The more influence somebody is the more they use we / plural pronouns.
-- Negotiate contracts in minute detail on the front end so that you aren’t negotiating after work is done, investments are made, and you have no bargaining power.
-This is especially important if the relationship between people is important as it avoids conflict later on.
-- Cold call all owners to rent.
-8 said yes.
-Then auction!
-- irritation -> challenge people to make something that they don’t want to do. agitation -> challenge people to make something that they want to do. agitate more than irritate.
-- how to say no: When processing a «yes» or «no» to a request, don’t forget about your third option: negotiation.
-- how to say no to an interview: i think i said already everthing about that subject.
-- how to say no to something else: i think i did already what i can do.
-- how much would i have to pay to close this deal now
-- smart partners negotiate fair deals because they know that lopsided deals are fragile and that most value accumulates in long term trust relationships. you can tell a lot about a potential partner by their opening offer. (naval)
-> *"The best salespeople aren’t selling anything—they’re helping people buy." -- Jeffrey Gitomer [1946]
-- Marketing signals excess production.
-- Women buy male-targeted products; men rarely buy female-targeted ones.
--->
++ «What is your best out the door price?» «Will you do that -10%?» «If you reach my price, I will buy today.» -->

 > *"Advertising has us chasing cars and clothes, working jobs we hate so we can buy shit we don’t need."